ponnhide/patchworklib/README.md

 `pip install git+https://github.com/ponnhide/patchworklib.git`

 ## News
+#### 04182022: Version 0.4.1 is released.
+- `load_seaborngrid` can accepts a `seaborn.clustermap` plot.
+For details, see example code on [Google colab](https://colab.research.google.com/drive/1wQQyBHLNXJ5Ks6ev88IjXhGfT98SGJuM?usp=sharing)
+- Some bugs were fixed.

 #### 03272022: Version 0.4.0 is released.
 - Add docstring for each method and class
 - Add some new methods of `patchworklib.Bricks` class to set common label, title, spine and colorbar for `Brick` objets in the `Bricks` object.